 In POW, many nodes with heavy-duty equipment process the data.
 You can think of data processing as doing complex puzzles.
-Whoever uncracks it first, gets the right to add a block to the blockchain.
+Whoever uncracks it first gets the right to add a block to the blockchain.
 Besides, the winning node receives a cryptocurrency award.

 In the POS algorithm, the power of the node equipment does not matter.
 All participants in the chain take part in doing a puzzle.
 However, each member contributes a portion of coins beforehand.
 Winnings go to the nodes in proportion to the amount deposited.
 The higher your stake is, the more transaction fee you get.

-POW vs POS
+POW vs. POS

 Practical Byzantine Fault Tolerance

 pBFT algorithm allows reaching consensus, even if some nodes in the network do not respond or give incorrect information.
 When the validator receives a message, it performs the calculation and then asks the other nodes whether the transaction is valid.
 After validation, the first validator broadcasts the decision to everyone else on the network.
-Thus, they reach consensus by a majority vote.
+Thus, they reach a consensus by a majority vote.

 Delegated Byzantine Fault Tolerance